stevej52/jetnano_joysticks/README.md

 joysticks.py

-Joystick Detection Helper - Run this program on the PC to see what Joysticks pygame sees and all of the axis and button states.
-Very helpful.
+Joystick Detection Helper - Run this stand alone program on the PC to see what Joysticks pygame sees and all of the axis and button states.
+Very helpful for setup but not needed to control the robot.

 drivenano.py